-Having grown up in South Florida, I have gone through more than 40 Hurricane seasons.
+Having grown up in South Florida, I have gone through more than 40 Hurricane seasons, storms galore!
 I prepared for my first potential hit with Hurricane David in 1979.
 Thankfully, he turned away from the coast sometime in the middle of the night.
 Now as a high school student and a novice when it came to what damage a hurricane could cause, I remember thinking “boy this is a lot of work.”
 (I am sure my 17-year-old self, worded it more dramatically with several expletives).
 We had the old-fashioned hurricane panels that had to be screwed in and it took about five hours to put all of the shutters up.
 The fact that it also caused me to have to cancel a party I was having was even more upsetting.

 Today, with many hurricane preparations under my belt and many, many decades living in a Hurricane prone area, I can say that preparation, not panic, is crucial.
 Some of my personal preparations were being the host of many a Hurricane Party where family and friends, who lived in evacuation zones, brought food and supplies.
 Hurricane parties are common in South Florida.
 They served more as a distraction for our children and, probably for the adults too.
 Hurricanes, or the potential for a direct hit, are frightening.
 The 24-hour broadcasts do very little to help keep anxiety at bay.
 After Hurricane Andrew in 1992 and when Hurricane Wilma in 2005 hit South Florida, I became, like most that live down here, proficient in a whole new language about storms.
 Steering winds, cone of uncertainty, El Nino, storm surge, wind shear, wind gusts to name a few.